Nov 7-9

 2025

-The Maker’s Hand will move to the County Arts Lab, located in the historic Armoury Building at the heart of Picton’s vibrant Main Street!
-The show will feature 25 booths inside the County Arts Lab, in the adjoining Armoury Atrium, and outdoor courtyard.
+The Maker’s Hand moves to the County Arts Lab, located in the historic Armoury Building at the heart of Picton’s vibrant Main Street!
+The show will feature 25 booths inside the County Arts Lab and in the adjoining Armoury Atrium.
 The County Arts Lab also hosts the region’s largest group exhibition, Art in the County, as well as art classes and workshops throughout the year.
 Click here to learn more about County Arts Lab programming.

-Above image: Metal sconce by Garret Gilbart, 2024 Exhibitor
+Above image: Metal sconce by Garrett Gilbart, 2024 Exhibitor

 Uniquely Crafted Objects